Azimuthal correlations of prompt D mesons with charged particles in pp and p-Pb collisions at $\sqrt{s_{\rm NN}}$ = 5.02 TeV: Systematic uncertainties

 An uncertainty ranging from 1 to 3\%, depending on $\ptD$ and on the D-meson species, was assigned in both \pp and \pPb collisions for the possible dependence of the shape of background correlation function on the invariant-mass value of the trigger D meson.
 This source of uncertainty was determined by evaluating $\Tilde{C}(\Delta\varphi, \Delta\eta)_{\rm{sidebands}}$, defining a different invariant-mass sideband range, and also considering, for $\Dzero$ and $\Dplus$ mesons, only the left or only the right sideband for the evaluation of $\Tilde{C}(\Delta\varphi, \Delta\eta)_{\rm{sidebands}}$.
 No significant dependence on $\Delta\varphi$ was obtained for this uncertainty.

-A systematic effect originating from the correction of the D-meson reconstruction efficiency, due to possible differences of the topological variable distributions between Monte Carlo and data, was evaluated by repeating the analysis applying tighter and looser topological selections on the D-meson candidates.
+A systematic effect originating from the correction of the D-meson reconstruction efficiency, due to possible differences of the topological variable distributions between Monte Carlo and data, was evaluated by repeating the analysis applying tighter and looser topological selections on the D-meson candidates, with a corresponding variation of the D-meson reconstruction efficiencies larger than $\pm 25\%$.
 An uncertainty up to 2.5\% (2\%), increasing for smaller $\ptD$ values, was assigned in \pp (\pPb) collisions.
 No significant dependence on $\Delta\varphi$ was observed.
 The same uncertainty was estimated for the three D-meson species.

 The systematic uncertainty originating from the evaluation of the associated track reconstruction efficiency was estimated by varying the quality selection criteria applied to the reconstructed tracks, removing the request of at least two associated clusters in the ITS, or requiring a hit on at least one of the two SPD layers, or varying the request on the number of space points reconstructed in the TPC.
 An uncertainty up to 4.5\% (3\%), was assessed for \pp (\pPb) collisions.
 No significant trend in $\Delta\varphi$ was observed.